Starting Up on the Side for Freelancers and Entrepreneurs

 In the gig economy, it’s almost impossible not to know someone with a side hustle.
 If that someone is you, read the answers below to learn more about how to balance starting a business on the side while working from employee to entrepreneur.

 Startup lean.
 You don’t have to register a business, corporation, or HST to start.
-Test your idea first to see if the idea generates revenue and if it’s something you want to be doing for 3-5 years or longer, just work under your name.
+Test your idea first to see if the idea will generate revenue.
+Then if it’s something you want to be doing for 3-5 years (or longer) work under your name or start a corporation.

-You can register a business name that acts as a professional alias for your sole proprietorship.
-Starting lean keeps costs down and makes it easier to get started without lots of money.
-Tons of software services you will need are free to start with.
+You can register a business name which acts as a professional alias for your sole proprietorship.
+When you start up lean it keeps costs down and makes it easier to wrap your head around starting a business without a lot of money.
+There are a variety of software services which are free to help aspiring entrepreneurs get started.

-Only accept work you are willing to commit to completing.
-I recommend beginning with small side projects that can be delivered from 1 to 2 work sessions.
-This will help to see if the service you are offering is the right fit for you.
+Only accept work you will commit to complete.
+I recommend beginning with small side projects that can be delivered in one or two work sessions.
+This will help to see if the service you are offering is the right fit for you as an aspiring entrepreneur.

-Starting up on the side can be your plan B option.
-A side business generates revenue that you can use for retirement, savings, nest egg, rainy days, vacation, or extra anything else you need that uniquely supports your lifestyle.
+Starting up on the side can be a plan B option.
+A side business generates revenue that anyone can use for retirement, savings, vacation, or any other financial needs that uniquely support your lifestyle.

 They don’t start up lean.
 They believe they need everything right now.
-Keep your costs down and buy software or use services when needed.
-Spend money when you make it.
-Be very mindful of how you use high-interest-rate credit cards for business expenses because interest rates are very expensive when carrying large monthly balances.
+Aspiring entrepreneurs can keep their costs down by purchasing software or services when needed, and not a moment prior.
+Also, spend money only after you earn it.
+Be mindful of high-interest credit cards and their use for business expenses because the interest rates are expensive when carrying large monthly balances.

 If a conflict of interest presents itself, let your employer know.
-You could negotiate a new agreement that works for both sides.
-Maybe if you want to be a full-time consultant or full-time freelancer, you could switch your employment to a contract arrangement, so you can work on other business initiatives you are passionate about.
+You can negotiate a new employment agreement that works for both parties.
+For example, you could switch your full-time employment to a contract, so you can work other businesses too.

-When the side-gig revenue supports them financially.
-Savings are helpful for cash flow.
-You do not want to be scraping by.
-Set yourself up for success.
+When the side-gig revenue fully supports them financially.
+Savings are helpful for cash flow because you do not want to be scraping by.

 • Bookkeeping Software: QuickBooks